readium/css/docs/CSS12-user_prefs.md

 - appending/removing stylesheets (either `link` or `style` element) dynamically;
 - traversing the DOM and appending inline styles using JavaScript;
-- using classes or custom attributes for a limited subset of settings (e.g. reading modes);
+- using classes or custom attributes for a limited subset of settings;
 - leveraging native features web views have to offer.

 Please bear in mind Readium CSS provides a baseline, it resonably manages all those issues using CSS only.
 But if you want to offer users the most advanced experience there can be, you’ll end up with a mix of all those options.